-State Retail Operations Non-Retail Operations Both Adjust training/onboarding practices to limit number of people involved and allow appropriate spacing.
+State Retail Operations Non-Retail Operations Both Local Control where proper social distancing is possible.
+Restrict interactions between employees and outside visitors or delivery drivers.
+Adjust training/onboarding practices to limit number of people involved and allow appropriate spacing.
 Discourage the use of shared phones, desks, workstations, etc. Install physical barriers and change layout of workspaces to ensure all individuals remain at least 6 feet apart.
 Require signage an entrance of high traffic areas alerting staff and customers of occupancy limits, physical distancing requirements, and face covering policies.
 Establish specific hours for high-risk populations.
+Make 6-feet of spacing at checkout lines and between cashiers. closing for thorough cleanings of an establishment at a minimum after each day. • Post signs on how to stop the spread of COVID-19, hand hygiene, and properly wear a cloth face covering. of emergency declarations that impose additional restrictions or prohibitions.
+Reopen DC Overview Mayor's Order 2020-067 Guidance May 27, 2020 Recommends that essential businesses: Implement PPE and physical distancing policies.
+Allow curbside pickup.
+Implement and follow current mitigation guidelines.
+Encourage online shopping.
+See Both Column Note, the District's Stay at Home Order remains in effect until May 29, 2020.
+Recommends that employers: Maintain physical distancing of at least 6 feet for employees and patrons.
+Regularly clean and sanitize.
+Use health screenings and protective equipment.

-Make 6-feet of spacing at checkout lines and between cashiers.
-D.C.
-Stay at Home Order in effect until June 8, 2020.
-Executive Order 2020-112 Executive Order 2020-123 May 14, 2020 Permits in-store retail sales establishments that were previously affected by prior executive orders (i.e., non-essential retail) to operate at 50% of their building occupancy and abide by the safety guidelines issued by the CDC and OSHA.
+State Retail Operations Non-Retail Operations Both Local Control Provide masks for all employees and customers (and gloves for employees).
+Make hand sanitizer available in areas of contact.
+Prohibit food or drink inside stores for customers.
+Implement sanitization measures.
+Ensure protections for workers and their families.
+Educate employees about COVID-19.
+Develop strategies for accommodating ill employees.
+Florida Executive Order 2020-112 Executive Order 2020-123 May 14, 2020 Permits in-store retail sales establishments that were previously affected by prior executive orders (i.e., non-essential retail) to operate at 50% of their building occupancy and abide by the safety guidelines issued by the CDC and OSHA.
 See Both Column Note that workers who are needed to provide, process, and maintain systems for processing, verification, and recording of financial transactions and services, including insurance services, are "essential."
-Georgia Executive Order Requires all retail businesses to implement additional measures to prevent the spread of COVID-19, See Both Column Note that workers that provide insurance services are deemed "critical infrastructure."
+Leaves certain decisions to the discretion of local governments (e.g., beach closures).
+Georgia Executive Order Executive Order Press Release Guidance Executive Order Executive Order May 11, 2020 Requires all retail businesses to implement additional measures to prevent the spread of COVID-19, including: • Limiting the number of patrons inside the store to 50% of fire capacity or 8 patrons per 1,000 square feet. • Encouraging patrons to use hand sanitizer upon entering. • Encouraging non-cash payments when possible. • Sanitizing entrance and exit doors at least three times per day. • Encouraging workers to See Both Column Note that workers that provide insurance services are deemed "critical infrastructure."
+Requires critical businesses that continue inperson operation to implement measures that mitigate the exposure and spread of COVID-19, which may include: Screening and evaluating workers who exhibit signs of illness (e.g., fever, cough, or shortness of breath).
+Requiring workers who exhibit signs of illness to not report to work or to seek medical attention.
+Enhancing sanitation of the workplace, as appropriate.
+Disinfecting common surfaces regularly.
+Requiring handwashing or sanitation by Provides that enforcement of any county or municipal ordinance or order that is more or less restrictive than the reopening order is hereby suspended.